cdscally/CV/README.md

 I have worked in consultancy for the past 6 years in the areas of information security and trade risk.
 I have enjoyed these roles, and personally gained a lot from them.
 However, I have held a desire to focus my career in a more technical area as this aligns to my core strengths.
 I am currently completing the Makers Academy 12-week software development bootcamp with a view to kickstarting a career in the tech industry.

-I am keen to find a role with a company which is passionate about its technology, and equally passionate about its people and their development.
+To find a role with a company which is passionate about its technology, and equally passionate about its people and their development is my goal.
 I want to find a space where I can grow and develop my skills whilst contributing to a motivated team and a quality product.

 ## Projects
 | Title        | Timeframe          | What is it? |